bbauska/W3Cx-3of5/README.md

 value=5 min=0, max=10 step=\"any\":

-**WARNING**: Using a step attribute with an integer value will make the slider jump corresponding to the step value.
+WARNING: Using a step attribute with an integer value will make the slider jump corresponding to the step value.
 By default, omitting the step attribute is equivalent to step=\"1\".\
 So, for accepting float values, it is necessary to use step=\"any\", or step equal to a floating point value, such as step=\"0.5\".

 Adding \"ticks\" to the range slider using a \<datalist\> element